ThorstenSuckow/funkionsprinzipien-und-anwendung-kuenstlicher-intelligenz-in-der-medizin/ki-in-der-medizin.github.io/docs/literaturverzeichnis/index.md

 ## 2.2 Das Rosenblatt-Perzeptron

+ - **[RM87]** D. E. Rumelhart und J. L. McClelland, „PDP Models and General Issues in Cognitive Science“, in _Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Foundations_, 1987, S. 110–146.

  - **[MP17]** M. Minsky & S. A. Papert. _Perceptrons_: An introduction to computational geometry.
 MIT Press, 2017 ISBN:  9780262534772